d-002/cpu/README.md

     - Most components notice the caller when they are done, to reduce timing errors and make debugging easier
     - Full web emulator

-> [!WARNING]
-> Just to be clear, DIKC stands for "D_00's Incredible Keyboardless Computer".
-> Same with PUSSI which means "Powerful Unit for Smart Systems of Information".